jonHuffman/TinyJSON/README.md

 # Field and Property Attributes
 #### IncludeAttribute
-will encode or decode this memeber.
-Only useful on private fields and properties.
+`Include` will encode or decode this memeber.
+Only only has an effect on private fields and properties since public fields are encoded by default.
 ```csharp
 	public class Person
 	{